 The five winners of the 19th annual AKC Humane Fund Awards for Canine Excellence (ACE) were announced on Aug.
 23, 2018.
 This year’s batch of heroic canines includes a therapy dog that comforted students following a school shooting and a family pet helping a young boy battle autism.

-One award is given in each of the following categories: Uniformed Service K-9, Service, Therapy, Search and Rescue, and Exemplary Companion Dog.
 “Whether saving lives or providing comfort, these five ACE recipients serve as testimony to the immeasurable ways our canine companions touch our lives every day,” said Doug Ljungren, President of the AKC Humane Fund.
 “Each dog’s loyalty and dedication to their work and community is an inspiration.”

 Recipients receive $1,000 to be awarded to a pet-related charity of their choice, a one-year pet insurance policy from AKC Pet Insurance, and an engraved sterling silver medallion that will be presented in December at the AKC National Championship presented by Royal Canin in Orlando, Fla.